-The Compliance Program is primarily responsible for inspections and enforcement actions of the Water Management Administration.
+The Compliance Program is primarily responsible for inspections and compliance of the regulatory programs of the Water Management Administration (WMA).
 The Program is organized into three inspection divisions geographically located in field offices across the state, and the Program's Enforcement Division, administrative, and support staff centrally located in MDE's Baltimore headquarters.
-The Water Management Administration issues permits and approvals with requirements and conditions designed to minimize pollution and impacts to resources.
-The Compliance Program is responsible for inspection and enforcement of permits and authorizations addressing industrial and municipal wastewater discharges to surface and groundwater, construction activities involving sediment control, stormwater management, tidal and nontidal wetlands, waterway construction and individual wells and septic systems.
+WMA issues permits and approvals with requirements and conditions designed to minimize pollution and impacts to resources.
+The Program is responsible for inspection and enforcement of permits and authorizations addressing industrial and municipal wastewater discharges to surface and groundwater, construction activities involving sediment control, stormwater management, tidal and nontidal wetlands, waterway construction, and individual wells and septic systems.

-The inspection divisions in the Compliance Program make inspections and work with the local governments, businesses, and private citizens to ensure they operate or complete their activities in compliance with these issued permits or approvals and achieve the intended environmental results.
-The Compliance Program staff assists the regulated community by determining the compliance status of sites and explaining federal, state and local environmental laws and regulations.
-The Program's inspection staff also responds to citizen complaints and, when necessary, takes appropriate steps to ensure activities are conducted in compliance with applicable Maryland laws and regulations by developing litigation packages or developing settlements with the violators.
+The Inspection Divisions in the Program makes inspections and works with local governments, businesses, and private citizens to ensure they operate or complete their activities in compliance with these issued permits or approvals and achieve the intended environmental results.
+The Program's staff assist the regulated community by determining the compliance status of sites and explaining federal, state, and local environmental laws and regulations.
+The Program's inspection staff also respond to citizen complaints and when necessary, take appropriate steps to ensure activities are conducted in compliance with applicable Maryland laws and regulations by developing litigation packages or developing settlements with the violators.

-The Compliance Program's Enforcement Division prepares and works closely with the Office of the Attorney General on appropriate formal enforcement actions for violations of issued NPDES (National Pollutant Discharge Elimination System) and State discharge permits, laws and regulations.
-Based upon the facts of each case, order and penalty actions are taken by the Division to regain compliance, address environmental harm and deter future violations.
-The Enforcement Division also issues and administers coverage under the joint federal-State NPDES general permit for the discharge of stormwater associated with construction activities.
+The Enforcement Division in the Program prepares and works with the Office of the Attorney General on appropriate formal enforcement actions for violations of issued National Pollutant Discharge Elimination System (NPDES) and State discharge permits, laws, and regulations.
+Based upon the facts of each case, order and penalty actions are taken by the Division to regain compliance, address environmental harm, and deter future violations.
+The Division also issues and administers coverage under the joint federal-State NPDES general permit for the discharge of stormwater associated with construction activities.